Sydney Chawatama judges at the 2022 Monroe E Price Media Law Moot Court Competition - May 2022

 - Re H (2022): Death following elective ileostomy surgery.
 There followed an apparent bowel obstruction culminating in a cardiac arrest and multi-organ failure.

-- Re C: a high profile inquest into death of woman following a termination of pregnancy.
+- Re C: High profile inquest into death of woman following a termination of pregnancy.

 - Re S: Six day inquest into death of an elderly woman admitted to hospital from a care home with bronchopneumonia.
 The care home and GP were interested parties.
 The Assistant Coroner rejected a conclusion of unlawful killing and did not find neglect.
 The police had been requested to investigate but found no evidence of any offence.
 January 2019.